 With glossy evergreen leaves and beautifully scented blossoms, Gardenias are a popular plant choice for bedrooms.
 Studies indicate that keeping one in your room may help you achieve a better quality of sleep, with claims that it may be as effective as Valium in relieving anxiety and promoting sleep.

 However, gardenias can be tricky to maintain as they require a lot of attention in order to keep their luscious leaves and delicate flowers.
 Indoor gardenias should be kept in a bright room, but not placed in direct sunlight.
-But if you suffer with insomnia or anxiety, investing a little time in one of these beautiful blooms could be a cheap and healthier solution to taking pills!
+But if you suffer with insomnia or anxiety, investing a little time in one of these beautiful blooms could be a cheap and healthier solution to getting a good nights rest!

 Not to be confused with the Snake Plant, the Spider Plant is also a champion cleanser of air.
 The NASA tests showed it to remove around 90% of the potentially cancer-causing chemical formaldehyde from the air.
 Since formaldehyde is found in common household products like adhesives, grout and fillers, it’s a good idea to keep one of these plants around.